Congressional candidate accused of campaign violation

 Federal law during the 2019-20 election cycle limited an individual’s campaign donation to a federal candidate to $2,800 per election, or $5,600 in total, the criminal information said.
 The document identifies neither the relative nor the name of the other person who actually made donations.

-Bennett, a longtime Haywood County real estate agent, didn’t immediately respond on Monday to a phone message seeking comment on the accusations, which were first reported by Politico.
+Bennett attorney Kearns Davis said in a written statement that the “case involves a technical violation of campaign-finance regulations, based on a loan from a family member.
+Lynda looks forward to putting it behind her.”

-Bennett was a Republican candidate in the race for the 11th Congressional District seat held by then-Rep. Mark Meadows, who was vacating the seat to become President Donald Trump’s chief of staff.
+Politico first reported on the case against Bennett, a Haywood County real estate agent who was a Republican candidate in the race for the 11th Congressional District seat held by then-Rep. Mark Meadows.
+He was vacating the seat to become President Donald Trump’s chief of staff.
 Bennett was a friend of Meadows’ wife and endorsed by Meadows before the March 2020 primary.
 She advanced to a primary runoff but lost to Madison Cawthorn despite also receiving Trump’s endorsement.

 Cawthorn won the 11th District general election in November 2020 and served one term.
 Then-state Sen. Chuck Edwards defeated Cawthorn in last May’s primary and joined Congress earlier this month.